Meet our 2022 Snape Residents...

 We are working to remove financial barriers to our programme.
 As a PRS Foundation Talent Development Partner, we are now improving how we support artists who might not otherwise be able to access a Residency.
 Please click on the financial support button below to make a self-assessment and let us know in your application if you think you are eligible for this support.

-Our Residency programme is generously supported by the John Ellerman Foundation, Help Musicians UK and PRS Foundation.
+Our Residency programme is generously supported by the PRS Foundation.

 Britten Pears Arts is a PRS Foundation Talent Development Partner in association with Youth Music.